fengyuan66/mandarinsuite/README.md

 **Backend**

-- **Units, rounds, cohorts as database objects:** Concepts connected by structure for an organized learning agenda
+- **Units, rounds, cohorts as database objects:** Concepts connected by structure for an organized learning agenda.
+Backend logic to easily facilitate adding/removing/viewing objects
 - **Hanzi character list:** reference database of ~9000 hanzi characters built from the Github repo "Write me a Hanzi"
 - **Multiuser authentication system**
-- **AI learning material generation:** uses lightweight LLM for generative things.
+- **AI learning material generation:** Centralised use of lightweight LLM for generative elements.
 Involves fallback measures to prevent crash